myatsuphyo/be-code-challenge/README.md

 Binary Search is used to search the largest number.
 Since, the array can be unsorted after it's shifted, we consider following conditions during the binary search.
 - if there is only 1 index, the largest number is the **first index**.
 - if **last index** is larger than both its previous index and first index, the largest number is the last index.
+- if **first index** is larger than both its next index and last index, the largest number is the first index.
 - if **middle index** is larger than both previous and next indices, the largest number is the middle index.
 - else (1. if middle index is larger than last index, the largest number is in first half.
 2. else it is in the second half.)